wiseupdata/terraform-azurerm-databricks_workspaces/README.md

 EOF
 ```

-Create the resources in Azure.
+Create the resources in Azure 🤜

 ```
 terraform init